ccagas/ccagas/README.md

 - 👋 Hi!
 - 👀 Working on transitioning to a career in Software Development
-- 🌱 Currently pursuing the Software Development Certificate focusing on Java
+- 🌱 Currently pursuing the Software Development Certificate using Java
 - 💞️ This page includes assignments and projects I did in the program and other learning sources